Hicksville, New York: Economy

 Metalab Equipment Company, a division of Norbute Corp, made laboratory furniture and cabinetry.
 Alsy Manufacturing manufactured electric lamps and lampshades from 1975 through 1991.

 The Rubber Company of America (RUCO) built a manufacturing site in 1945.
 RUCO Polymer Corp.
 (Hooker Chemical Company) manufactured plastics, latex, and esters.
 Occidental Chemical Corporation (OCC) owned and operated this site from 1966 to 1982.
 The site was purchased by Sybron Corporation, then in 2000, the Bayer Corporation (Bayer MaterialScience) purchased the Hooker Ruco facility and in 2002 decided to close the facility.
 The facility was a freight customer of the Long Island Rail Road and New York and Atlantic Railway, served by a spur track off the Main Line next to the grade crossing at New South Road.
 The site was used for the production of polyester from 1982 until 2002.
 The LIRR removed the switch during track work sometime after the closure and demolition of the buildings on the property.
 The property remains fenced-off and vacant currently.

 The presence of a major LIRR hub means that Hicksville developed as a major bedroom community of New York City.
 The LIRR has a team yard on West John Street, just east of Charlotte Avenue, served by the New York and Atlantic Railway, for off-line freight customers receiving or shipping cargo by rail to anywhere in the North American rail network.

 Hicksville's North Broadway, positioned in the center of Nassau County, developed into a significant retail center.
-North Broadway was home to the Mid-Island Shopping Plaza (now known as Broadway Mall), a 156,000-square-foot Sears department store and auto center (which closed in 2018) and various other restaurants and retail stores.
+North Broadway was home to the Mid-Island Shopping Plaza (now known as Broadway Mall), a 156,000-square-foot Sears department store and auto center that closed in 2018, and various other restaurants and retail stores.

 Hicksville is home to a number of South Asian grocery stores, clothing shops and restaurants, due to its large proportion of immigrants from India, Pakistan, and Bangladesh.